kairos-io/kairos/docs/content/en/docs/Examples/multi-node-p2p-ha-kubevip.md

 weight: 6
 date: 2022-11-13
 description: >
-    This guide walks through the process of deploying a highly-available k3s cluster with KubeVIP, which provides a high available ip for the control plane.
-It explains how to use the p2p network to automatically co-ordinate nodes, and how to use KubeVIP to set up an ElasticIP that is advertised in the node's network, and managed as a daemonset in Kubernetes.
-Additionally, this guide will also include examples of configuration options for automatic cluster deployment and role assignment.
+    This guide walks through the process of deploying a highly-available, P2P self-coordinated k3s cluster with KubeVIP, which provides a high available Elastic IP for the control plane.
 ---

 {{% alert title="Note" %}}